 MATH 0342 - Pre-Elementary Statistics.
-3 hours credit.
+3 credit hours.
 This course emphasizes the knowledge and skills necessary to succeed in MATH 1342.
 Topics include the study of numeracy and the real number system; algebraic concepts, notation, and reasoning; quantitative relationships; mathematical models; and problem solving.
 48 lecture hours.
 Required corequisite: MATH 1342.

 MATH 1314 - College Algebra.
-3 hours credit.
+3 credit hours.
 In-depth study and applications of polynomial, rational, radical, exponential and logarithmic functions, and systems of equations using matrices.
 Additional topics such as sequences, series, probability, and conics may be included.
 Prerequisite: Meet TSI college readiness standard for Mathematics or co-enroll in MATH 0314 or NCBM 0130.
 48 lecture hours.

 MATH 1324 - Mathematics for Business & Social Sciences.
-3 hours credit.
+3 credit hours.
 The application of common algebraic functions, including polynomial, exponential, logarithmic, and rational, to problems in business, economics, and the social sciences are addressed.
 The applications include mathematics of finance, including simple and compound interest and annuities; systems of linear equations; matrices; linear programming; and probability, including expected value.
 Prerequisite: Meet TSI college-readiness standard for Mathematics or co-enroll in MATH 0324.
 48 lecture hours.

 MATH 1325 - Calculus for Business & Social Sciences.
-3 hours credit.
+3 credit hours.
 This course is the basic study of limits and continuity, differentiation, optimization and graphing, and integration of elementary functions, with emphasis on applications in business, economics, and social sciences.
-This course is not a substitute for MATH 2413, Calculus I. Prerequisite: MATH 1324 Mathematics for Business & Social Sciences or MATH 1314 College Algebra.
+This course is not a substitute for MATH 2413, Calculus I. Prerequisite: Must have passed MATH 1324 Mathematics for Business & Social Sciences or MATH 1314 College Algebra or an equivalent transfer course with a C or better.
 48 lecture hours.

 MATH 1332 - Contemporary Mathematics (Math for Liberal Arts Majors I).
-3 hours credit.
+3 credit hours.
 Intended for non-STEM (Science, Technology, Engineering, and Mathematics) majors.
 Topics include introductory treatments of sets and logic, financial mathematics, probability and statistics with appropriate applications.
 Number sense, proportional reasoning, estimation, technology, and communication should be embedded throughout the course.
 Additional topics may be covered.
-Prerequisite: Meet TSI collegereadiness standard for Mathematics or co-enroll in NCBM 0132.
+Prerequisite: Meet TSI college-readiness standard for Mathematics or co-enroll in NCBM 0132.
 48 lecture hours.

 MATH 1342 - Elementary Statistical Methods.
-3 hours credit.
+3 credit hours.
 Collection, analysis, presentation and interpretation of data, and probability.
 Analysis includes descriptive statistics, correlation and regression, confidence intervals and hypothesis testing.
 Use of appropriate technology is recommended.
 Prerequisite: Meet TSI college readiness standard for Mathematics or co-enroll in MATH 0342.
 48 lecture hours.

-MATH 1350 - Mathematics for Teachers I. 3 hours credit.
+MATH 1350 -Mathematics for Teachers I. 3 credit hours.
 This course is intended to build or reinforce a foundation in fundamental mathematics concepts and skills.
 It includes the conceptual development of the following: sets, functions, numeration systems, number theory, and properties of the various number systems with an emphasis on problem solving and critical thinking.
-Prerequisite: MATH 1314/1414.
+Prerequisite: MATH 1314/1414 with a grade of C or higher.
 48 lecture hours.

 MATH 1351 - Mathematics for Teachers II.
-3 hours credit.
+3 credit hours.
 This course is intended to build or reinforce a foundation in fundamental mathematics concepts and skills.
 It includes the concepts of geometry, measurement, probability, and statistics with an emphasis on problem solving and critical thinking.
-Prerequisite: MATH 1350 and MATH 1314/1414.
+Prerequisite: MATH 1350 and MATH 1314/1414 with a grade of C or higher.
 48 lecture hours.

 MATH 1414 - College Algebra (for Science and Engineering Majors).
-4 hours credit.
+4 credit hours.
 In-depth study and applications of polynomial, rational, radical, exponential and logarithmic functions, and systems of equations using matrices.
 Additional topics such as sequences, series, probability, and conics will be included.
 This course is intended to prepare students for MATH 2412 - Precalculus.
 64 lecture hours.